Gustav Ritter von Kahr: The Hitler-Ludendorff Putsch

 On 8 November 1923, while Kahr was delivering a speech to an audience of some 3,000 in the packed hall of Munich's Bürgerbräukeller, the meeting was stormed by Adolf Hitler, Erich Ludendorff, Hermann Göring and other National Socialists.
 Hitler proclaimed a "national revolution" and called for Kahr, Lossow and Seisser to meet with him.
-In a back room he compelled Kahr and the others at gunpoint to join the national uprising he had proclaimed.
+In a back room, he compelled Kahr and the others at gunpoint to join the national uprising that he had proclaimed.
 Returning to the hall, the three called for those present to support Hitler's coup, which was planned for the next day.
 In view of their word of honor not to do anything against Hitler, Ludendorff did not have Kahr, Lossow and Seisser imprisoned.
 The latter two then immediately initiated countermeasures to put down the coup.
 After a few hours of internal wrangling, Kahr also turned against Hitler and at 2:55 a.m. broadcast a ban on the Nazi Party, Freikorps Oberland and Bund Reichskriegsflagge (Imperial War Flag Society).

 During the night, and unknown to Hitler, the three men prepared resistance against the coup.
 The following day when Hitler and his followers marched from the beer hall to the Bavarian War Ministry to overthrow the Bavarian government as a prelude to their "March on Berlin", the police dispersed them.
-Sixteen Nazi Party members and four police officers were killed.
+Fifteen Nazis and four police officers were killed.
 Kahr's involvement in the collapse of Hitler's coup attempt cost him the support of right-wing nationalist forces in Bavaria, and he was made a scapegoat for the failure.

 Two months later, on 18 January 1924, Minister President von Knilling, under pressure from Berlin, forced Kahr to resign from his post as state commissioner general.
 On 26 February 1924 Kahr testified as a witness in the treason trial against Hitler and the other putschists.
 From 16 October 1924 to 31 December 1930 he served as president of the Bavarian Administrative Court.
 He retired in relative obscurity on 1 January 1931.